Insality/defold-event/api/queue_api.md

 queue:subscribe_once(handler, [context])
 ```

 Subscribe a handler for a single event.
-When an event is pushed and handled by this handler, the handler is automatically unsubscribed.
+After the first invocation the handler is automatically unsubscribed.
+Return a non-nil value from the handler to mark the event as handled.
 Returns false if the same handler (and context) is already subscribed.

 - **Parameters:**
 	- `handler` *(function|event)*: The handler function or event to be called once when an event is pushed.